Dre Campbell Farm

 3. Earthworms

 Earthworms have some tremendous benefits for your soil.
-How they move around in the soil helps create air pockets for the plants to breathe.
+How they move through the soil helps create air pockets for plants to breathe.

 Moreover, earthworm casts help improve soil fertility [1].
 Soil is the foundation of your garden.
-So, if your soil is healthy, you are one step closer to healthy plants.
+So, if your soil is healthy, you’re one step closer to having healthy plants.

-Earthworms love organic matter like decaying leaves, rotten logs, and manure piles.
+Earthworms thrive on organic matter, such as decaying leaves, rotten logs, and manure piles.
 A great way to encourage their presence is to mulch with dried leaves or pine needles.

 4. Tachinid Fly

-These useful farm insects are small and harmless to your garden but have significant potential.
+These beneficial farm insects are small and harmless to your garden, but they have significant potential.
 The larvae can attack caterpillars and burrow inside, eventually killing them.

-Tachinid flies will also kill other pests, such as grasshoppers and moths.
+Tachinid flies also kill other pests, including grasshoppers and moths.

 5. Soldier Beetles